 The National Theatre (German: Nationaltheater) on Max-Joseph-Platz is a historic opera house.
 It has been the home of the Bavarian State Opera since 1818.

-One of the most imposing buildings in Munich, a tour of this structure will not fail to impress your students.
-Especially those who are avid fans of music and live performances.
+One of the most imposing buildings in Munich, a tour of this structure will impress your students, especially those who are avid fans of music and live performances.
 Of course, it will also charm enthusiasts of history and architecture.

 Munich is rich in history and art.
-Although they might not fully grasp it from a textbook, experiencing the culture of this German city will stay with your students forever.
+While they might not fully grasp it from a textbook, experiencing the culture of this German city in person will stay with your students forever.